CIRCUITSTATE/CSE_GNSS/README.md

 ## Dependencies

-This library depends on the following libraries:
+This library does not have any external dependencies apart from the standard Arduino libraries.

 # Examples